PepRov/terminator-proxy/README.md

 # terminator-proxy

-# Terminator Proxy API for Protein Termination Prediction
+# Terminator Proxy API for Transcription Termination Prediction

-A lightweight Vercel serverless API that relays amino acid sequences from an iOS app to a Hugging Face termination model and returns predictions in real-time.
+A lightweight Vercel serverless API that relays DNA sequences from an iOS app to a Hugging Face transcription terminator model and returns predictions in real-time.
 No tokens or permanent storage required.

 ## Architecture Overview

 **The workflow is simple:**

-1. The iOS App sends an amino acid sequence to the Vercel API via HTTPS.
+1. The iOS App sends a DNA sequence to the Vercel API via HTTPS.
 2. Vercel receives the sequence and forwards it to the Hugging Face model endpoint.
-3. The Hugging Face Hub runs the termination prediction model and returns a prediction.
+3. The Hugging Face Hub runs the transcription termination prediction model and returns a prediction.
 4. Vercel relays the prediction back to the iOS App, which displays the result to the user.

 ## Roles in Brief